 Not to confuse, but suede is a type of leather.
 The difference is that suede comes from the underside of animal skin and regular leather from the outer side.
 Suede has a velvety, matte finish that’s softer than regular leather.

 If you need a loafer for formal occasions, then check out those made from patent leather – a type of coated leather with a high-gloss finish.

-Let’s move on to our reviews of the best loafers for men in 2019.
+Let’s move on to our reviews of the best loafers for men.

 “Upscale” is a word that gets tossed around a lot when describing Cole Haan’s line of footwear.
 Or, as the company itself puts it, Cole Haan “caters to the well-heeled.”
 So be it.

 No matter how you attempt to describe Cole Haan’s line of shoes, including its men’s Howland Penny Loafer, it comes down to quality – and CH has a strong reputation for developing stylish, comfortable shoes that fit a variety of occasions.